Nukesor/pueue-webhook-server/README.md

  [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

+**Warning:**
+This project is mostly unmaintained.
+I'll still work on bugs, but I won't add new features.

 This little helper serves a simple purpose: Execute commands on your server on incoming http requests.
 Initially, it has been designed for continuous integration and supports Github's webhooks out of the box.